sosy-lab/cpachecker/ReadMe.txt

    Or contact Michael Tautschnig <tautschnig@forsyte.de> to obtain patches to make it work and compile with 1.5 (may show degraded performance, though).
-2. Install Eclipse 3.3 or 3.4
+2. Install Eclipse 3.3, 3.4 or 3.5
    http://www.eclipse.org/
    You need the JDT and the "Eclipse Plug-in Development Environment" package (PDE).
-3. Install C/C++ Development Kit (platform and sdk) 4.0.3 or lower (LOWER).
+3. Install the C/C++ Development Kit for your Eclipse version (tested with CDT 4.0 and CDT 6.0).
    Or contact Michael Tautschnig <tautschnig@forsyte.de> to obtain patches to make it work with CDT 5
-   You need only the "Eclipse C/C++ Development Tools SDK" package.
+   You need to install only the "Eclipse C/C++ Development Tools SDK" package.
-4. Or install Eclipse 3.5 and CDT 6.0 (CDT 4.0 won't install on Eclipse 3.5)
-   and apply the cdt-6-compatibility patch found in the project root.

 For building in Eclipse:
 4. Install (e.g.) SubClipse - Eclipse SVN-Team Provider